mikeplis/mplis.github.io/_posts/2015-07-22-sfb360-reaches-and-steals.md

 #### [Pick Number: 13](http://football30.myfantasyleague.com/2015/options?L=63005&O=17&DISPLAY=DIVISION01), ADP: 4.3

-Peterson was the player most often taken with the first overall pick, so he's a great value at the top of the second round.
-He only made it to the back half of the first round in seven drafts.
+Peterson was the player most often taken with the first overall pick and lasted into the second half of the first round in only seven drafts, so he's a great value at the top of the second round.
 He comes with more question marks than in years past, but speaking as someone who actually used a first overall pick on him, I think he's got the best chance of ending the season as the top overall RB.

 ### Drew Brees